go-diary/diary/README.md

 	}
 }
 ```
+#### NOTES
+- Use `git config --get remote.origin.url` to get repository URL using script.
+- Use `git rev-parse --short HEAD` to get short commit has using script.

 ### License
 This project is licensed under the MIT license.
 See the [LICENSE](https://github.com/go-diary/diary/blob/main/LICENSE) file for more info.